Jonathan K. Waldron

 Jonathan Waldron is a member of our Maritime Emergency Response Team (“MERT”).

-Jonathan Waldron is the former chair of Blank Rome’s Maritime & International Trade Practice Group and concentrates his practice in maritime, international, and environmental law.
-Jon counsels clients, both domestically and internationally, in areas such as:
+Jonathan Waldron is the former chair of Blank Rome’s Maritime practice group and concentrates his practice in maritime, international, and environmental law.
+Jon counsels clients, both domestically and internationally, and focuses on:

 • Environmental maritime compliance and pollution response